simplicity-js/simplicity/.github/DOCUMENTATION.md

 If you installed your application by [cloning the starter project][cloning-the-starter-project], the root directory will contain a `a .env.example` file instead.
-You have to copy this file manually to a `.env` file using the following command:
+You have to copy this file manually to a `.env` file:
 ```bash
 $ cp .env.example .env
 ```